-The next meeting, OTC 23, will be in March 2020 at Virgina Tech, hosted by Martha Ann Bell and Cynthia Smith.
+The next meeting, OTC 23, will be in March 2020 in Blacksburg, Virginia hosted by Cynthia Smith and Martha Ann Bell, from Virginia Tech University.
 To see a list of dates and locations of previous meetings click on this link: OTC Conferences.

 Since 2010, the Jan Kristal Memorial Award has been given in memory of the host of OTC 17 who died of cancer shortly afterwards.

 Newsletters: TC newsletters are published for members periodically, especially when intervals between meeting have been long; content includes news and articles written about issues in the field.
 Newsletter Editor is Sara Harkness.
 See previous newsletters here.
 TC Newsletters

 Email: the TC listserv, a moderated email group used for communication amongst members.
 Listserv Moderator is Sean McDevitt.
 For more information about joining the listerve, see here: TC Listserv

 Directory: the TC Membership Directory, now with over 90 member profiles, provides a means where individuals can post information about themselves and inform colleagues and the public about their temperament-related interests and work.

 Support for adding listings by TC members can be obtained by contacting:

 To see the Directory, click here: TC Membership Directory